Fujifilm X-E2S vs X30

 It is notable that the X-E2S has a microphone port, which is missing on the X30.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the X-E2S and the X30 have been discontinued, but can regularly be found used on ebay.
 The X-E2S was replaced by the Fujifilm X-E3, while the X30 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-E2S Manual (free pdf) or the online Fujifilm X30 Manual.
+Further information on the features and operation of the X-E2S and X30 can be found, respectively, in the Fujifilm X-E2S Manual (free pdf) or the online Fujifilm X30 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-E2S and the Fujifilm X30?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.